takanotume24/StarCloner/README.md

 ### Options

 - `USERNAME`
-  The GitHub username whose starred repositories you want to clone (e.g., `octocat`).
+  The GitHub username whose starred repositories you want to clone/pull (e.g., `octocat`).

 - `--dry-run, -n`
-  Preview the repositories to be cloned without actually cloning them.
+  Preview the repositories to be cloned or pulled without actually doing it.

+- `--yes, -y`
+  Skip the confirmation prompt and immediately proceed with the clone/pull operation.

 - `--min-stars MIN_STARS`
   Only process repositories with **at least** this many stars.